 22. Robbie Lawler

 "Ruthless" Robbie Lawler is one of the most aggressive fighters we have seen.
-Definitely of the most entertaining fighters to watch on this list Lawler really knew how to put on a show and is the only fighter to have won three "Fight of the Year" awards consecutively.
+Definitely of the most entertaining fighters to watch on this list Lawler really knew how to put on a show and is the only fighter to have won three "Fight of the Year" awards in a row.

 Lawler had some tough fights against the likes of Carlos Condit and Rory McDonald and his run as champion was excellent.
-Ruthless really is the perfect nickname for the fighter.
+Ruthless really is the perfect nickname for the fighter, whose knockout power made him an intimidating opponent.
+He stood out for his explosive hits and striking power.

 21. Matt Hughes

-Matt Hughes had some of the best techniques to slam his opponents to the ground and wrestle them into inevitable defeat.
+Matt Hughes had some of the best techniques to knock his opponents and wrestle them into inevitable defeat.
 Hughes would get his opponents to the ground and it was almost a won fight by then because his ground game was at another level.
 Matt Hughes also has excellent submission skills and good power behind his punches which made him a man to fear.

 Hughes has wins over some top level opponents like Sean Sherk, BJ Penn, and the one and only Georges St-Pierre.
 Hughes retired with a record of 54 total fights, 45 wins, and 9 losses.
 He had some next-level ground skills and unmatched sominance in the ring.